schireson/pytest-mock-resources/docs/source/fixtures.rst

 Each fixture you create can be used in multiple tests without risking data leakage or side-effects from one test to another, see :ref:`internals-label` for more details.

+See :ref:`docker-config-label` for information on customizing the configuration for docker-based fixtures.

 .. toctree::